Fieberkontrolle bei Babys und Kindern

 👉 This way you can react early and avoid hospital stays.

-Conclusion: Febrile seizures seem dramatic, but are usually harmless.
-By acting calmly in an emergency and with the support of MARY by sticklett, you'll be prepared – and can give your child security when it matters most.
+In conclusion: Febrile seizures appear dramatic, but are usually harmless.
+By remaining calm in an emergency and with the support of MARY by sticklett, you'll be prepared – and can provide your child with security when it matters most.

 👉 Discover MARY now – for more serenity in everyday family life.